MashaJing/screenshot_matcher/README.md

 # Vedro Screenshot Matcher

-The screenshot_matcher is a powerful tool designed for developers and testers to visually compare two versions of an application.
+The screenshot_matcher (a.k.a.
+Machu Picchu) is a powerful tool designed for developers and testers to visually compare two versions of an application.
 By contrasting a production version (known as "golden") with a development version (referred to as "test"), spotting visual inconsistencies becomes more straightforward.

 Integrated seamlessly with the vedro testing framework, it aids in performing visual regression tests with ease.